Oriented Borel-Moore homologies of toric varieties

-Suppose now that we have a nonzero element of the graded Stanley-Reisner ring.
+Suppose then that we have a nonzero element of the graded Stanley--Reisner ring.
 We are going to show that it determines a nonzero element in $B_T^*(X_\Delta)$.
 Without loss of generality, we may assume that the power series is homogeneous, i.e., it is of form